laerttt/Bookstore/README.md

-# Bookstore
-Bookstore application for Java Project

-The focus of this software will be to manage all important steps of a Library.
-The software should keep data about all  the books in the library, such us ISBN of the book, title, category of the book, supplier, purchased date, purchased price, original price, selling price, author, stock.
-At the same time, we should keep track of the sold products by bill number (or Order ID), their sold quantities, prices, and date of transaction.
-The application will have a three-level user system: Librarian, Manager and Administrator.
-Each will have different  views and usage of the software.
-Note that each of the users has a username and a password to enter the software  (obviously a role as well).

-Librarian -> Has the right to check out books that a customer may need from the bookstore.
-This means that the  librarian should create a bill and enter the data of the bought books, such as ISBN of the book and its quantity.
-If the  book is out of stock or does not exist, give an alert to the librarian.
-The software should provide him the total amount  of the bill, and it should be in printable format (BillNo.txt).
-The updates in the software file should be done  automatically by adding the data into the respective files.

-Manager -> The manager has the right to supply the bookstore with the needed books.
-So, he/she may enter the stock the new book category, and/or add books of the same category to the stock of the bookstore.
-The manager should  be informed when entered in the system if there are few (usually less than 5) items of a book in the bookstore stock.
-The same user may also check the performance of the librarians by checking their total number of bills, books sold, and  the total amount of money made for a certain date or between a certain period of time.
-Also, the statistics about the  books sold and bought should be provided to them whenever requested from them daily, monthly and/or total.

-Administrator -> The administrator has the right to manage almost everything that Librarian and Manager does.
-Beside  them, he has the right to manage the employees (Librarian and Manager), by registering, modifying, and deleting them.
-He may keep data about them such as: name, birthday, phone, email, salary,  access level, and other information about them.
-The software should provide to him also data about total incomes (total  of books sold) and total cost (total of items bought and staff salaries) during a period.
-Another important role of the administrator can be to revoke permissions from librarians or managers.
-This means that the permissions should be role-based.
-This is not mandatory, but you get extra points if you can manage to implement it, otherwise keep the permissions static.

-**The data of the bookstore should be stored in binary and text files and managed appropriately by using the proper  Objects.**

-The students should organize the classes in packages and make use of proper data encapsulation.

-# Requirements

-The requirements include:
-1. Encapsulation, inheritance, polymorphism, abstract classes and interfaces
-2. File Handling - Text and Binary IO (both of them)
-3. Validation of Input (Very Important)
-   Usage of String Functions and/or Regular Expressions for validating the input 4.
-Exception Handling (try{}catch(){}finally{}, custom Exception Classes
-4. JavaFX UI and Graphics (everything we have covered)
-5. JavaFX Events (Event handling, Inner Classes and other things related to the lesson)
-6. The project should be organised in Model-View-Controller, where the model  should fulfill all requirements from 1 to 4 and View-Controller requirements 5 and 6.

-Note: Menus are a must for all projects, the application should be fully interactive, and it should have  a login system with different levels.
-More may be discussed during lessons.
-Be aware: The Final submission of the project should include all source files (as a project in a .rar or  .zip format).
-In case you do not present your project, you get 0 points.
-The name of the project should be the same as your username and zipped in a file like  nsurname22.zip.
-The project should also have a note.txt which has a list of username and password  to access your application.

-WARNING: FXML (or Scene Builder) is not permitted, and will not be evaluated in the project.
+# Bookstore Management System

+A Java-based Bookstore Management application designed to manage key aspects of a library/bookstore.
+This software stores and processes data on all available and sold books, supports multi-level user access, and enables efficient handling of stock, sales, and employee management.

+## Project Overview

+The application manages data for all books in the library, including:
+- ISBN
+- Title
+- Category
+- Supplier
+- Purchase Date
+- Purchase Price
+- Original Price
+- Selling Price
+- Author
+- Stock Quantity

+Additionally, the system tracks sold items with:
+- Order ID (Bill Number)
+- Sold Quantity
+- Price
+- Transaction Date

+## User Roles and Permissions

+The application includes three user roles, each with unique permissions and views:

+### 1. Librarian
+- **Primary Tasks**:
+  - Checks out books requested by customers.
+  - Creates bills, entering details like ISBN and quantity.
+  - Generates a printable bill (saved as `BillNo.txt`).
+- **Special Features**:
+  - Alerts when a book is out of stock or unavailable.
+  - Automatically updates inventory records after each sale.

+### 2. Manager
+- **Primary Tasks**:
+  - Supplies and updates stock in the bookstore.
+  - Adds new book categories or updates existing stock.
+- **Special Features**:
+  - Alerts for low-stock items (below 5).
+  - Tracks librarian performance (total bills, books sold, revenue).
+  - Accesses daily, monthly, and total statistics for sold and bought books.

+### 3. Administrator
+- **Primary Tasks**:
+  - Manages all functionalities of Librarian and Manager.
+  - Oversees employee management (registers, modifies, deletes librarians and managers).
+- **Special Features**:
+  - Maintains records of employees (name, birthdate, contact, salary, access level).
+  - Tracks bookstore finances (total revenue and costs, including salaries).
+  - Optionally, revokes permissions for specific librarians or managers for enhanced security.

+**Note**: Implementing role-based permissions (instead of static permissions) is optional and earns additional points.

+## Technical Requirements

+This project includes the following key components:

+1. **Object-Oriented Programming Concepts**
+   - Encapsulation, inheritance, polymorphism, abstract classes, and interfaces.

+2. **File Handling**
+   - Stores data in both text and binary files.

+3. **Input Validation**
+   - Validates user input using string functions and/or regular expressions.

+4. **Exception Handling**
+   - Uses `try-catch-finally` and custom exception classes.

+5. **JavaFX UI and Events**
+   - Incorporates JavaFX for interactive GUI (without FXML or Scene Builder).
+   - Event handling through inner classes and other methods.

+6. **Model-View-Controller (MVC) Architecture**
+   - The **Model** should implement all requirements from points 1 to 4.
+   - The **View-Controller** should handle GUI and user interactions as outlined in points 5 and 6.

+## Additional Notes

+- **Menu Navigation**: Menus are required for all functions.
+- **Login System**: Includes a secure login system with role-based access for Librarian, Manager, and Administrator.

+## Submission Guidelines

+- **Project Format**: Submit the project as a `.zip` file containing all source files.
+- **Naming Convention**: Name the zip file as `yourusername.zip` (e.g., `jsmith22.zip`).
+- **Credentials**: Include a `note.txt` file with a list of usernames and passwords for accessing the application.

+**Warning**: Use of FXML or Scene Builder is prohibited and will not be evaluated.

+## Author
+Developed as a Java Project for academic purposes.